NTA UGC NET 2019 answer keys released online at ntanet.nic.in

 The answer keys for UGC NET 2019 entrance exam conducted in last week of June have been released online at ntanet.nic.in.

 National Testing Agency has released the answer keys for University Grant Commission’s National Eligibility Test on its website - ntanet.nic.in.
 Candidates who appeared for the entrance test can now check the answer keys directly from the website.
-Earlier the NTA had released the individual response sheets and question paper for all the candidates who had appeared for the 2019 UGC NET examination on June 28th.
+Earlier the NTA had released the individual response sheets and question paper for all the candidates who had appeared for the 2019 UGC NET examination on June 29th.
+These will be available at candidate login till July 3rd, hence candidates are advised to download them.

 UGC NET 2019 examination was conducted on June 20th, June 21st, June 24th, June 25th, June 26th, June 27th, and June 28th in two shifts, and now the answer sheets and question paper were released soon after the exams concluded.